In June, I visited Canada for only the second time. Toronto, to be specific.

 Niagara Falls Tour

-After my conference wrapped up, I dedicated a full day to a Niagara Falls tour, and it was awesome!
+After my conference wrapped up, I dedicated a whole day to a Niagara Falls tour, and it was awesome!

-You don’t need more than a day when doing the trip from Toronto, but trying to do it in less means missing out on some of the cool opportunities.
+You don't need more than a day when making the trip from Toronto, but trying to do it in less means missing out on some of the incredible opportunities.